gianpaj/onova-mobileapp/README.md

 - Build release APK

-  This builds and uploads the source code to Sentry.io 🎉
+  This builds and uploads the sourcemap files to Sentry.io 🎉

       yarn build-android-onova
       yarn build-android-drop

 - Build release for internal testing ONLY

-  This builds and skip uploading the source code to Sentry.io

-      SENTRY_SKIP_UPLOAD=true yarn build-android-onova
+      yarn run-android-onova
-      SENTRY_SKIP_UPLOAD=true yarn build-android-drop
+      yarn run-android-drop

 <!-- * Deploy a new version to the Google Play

-  Build and sends the source code to Sentry.io and sends a msg on Slack the #bots-dev-onova channel once finished 🎉
+  Build and sends the sourcemap files to Sentry.io and sends a msg on Slack the #bots-dev-onova channel once finished 🎉

       fastlane deploy -->